Questions & Answers

 - How much contact will my child in the Rainbows have with other year groups?

-If this current academic year is a prediction, very little!
+If the last academic year is a prediction, very little!
 We have our own playground area that no other year groups go into; our own classroom base 'wing' that no other year group passes through and our own entry/exit gate.
+This year, we will be going on the 'big' playground for a playtime when everyone else has gone in; that way we can use the play trail and the tyres while the weather allows.
 We work up to venturing outside the base for PE in the hall during our part time week and we walk past 2 of the Year 1 classrooms and cloakroom.
 Sometimes we are silent as mice and listen to the Y6 children (giants who live above us!) moving their chairs as they move around or watch Y3 or Y2 walking wonderfully past our windows on their way to PE on the MUGA.
-As you can imagine, Covid restrictions have meant that some elements of our curriculum (like going on a Muscliff Mouse Hunt in small groups around the school) have been suspended so we really are in our little bubble of Rainbows.
+As you can imagine, last year Covid restrictions have meant that some elements of our curriculum (like going on a Muscliff Mouse Hunt in small groups around the school) have been suspended so we really are in our little bubble of Rainbows.
 This suits us fine.
 We get used to being 1 of 15, then 1 of 30, then 1 of 90.
 We believe in small steps make for great self-confidence in their immediate world.

 - How can I be a part of my child's education as much as possible?
 School is so important!